I THINK SOMETIMES

 Note: You can use your custom domain or wait for the hosting configuration, Cloudflare Pages will assign a free domain for your project, something like project-name.pages.dev

-Open nuxt.config.js and make sure to have the following configurations:
+Open nuxt.config.ts and make sure to have the following configurations:

 Creating the first blog post